Skip to content

 });

-The error guard onCommandError is executed when the before / after guard return false or when the player enters an undefined command, you can add some additional logic, usually only one is defined globally.
+The error guard onCommandError triggers when the before/after guard returns false, or when a player enters an undefined command.
+You can add handling logic here; typically only one error guard is defined globally.

-If false is returned, the default behavior will be executed, that is, the default behavior of the native event OnPlayerCommandText.
+Returning false falls through to the default behavior of the native OnPlayerCommandText.

 ts